Are Rhinoplasty Results Permanent?

 One of the downsides of thick skin is the recovery time after surgery.
 The initial time chart is no different from other kinds of noses and the patient can return to work in two weeks.
 However, a nose with thick skin may be swollen for much longer than a nose with thin skin.

 Most swelling will be gone after the first two weeks, but residual swelling on the tip (common for everyone) will last a bit longer.
-Ultimately a patient with thick skin should be prepared to wait longer to see results.
+Ultimately a patient with thick skin should be prepared to wait longer to see their rhinoplasty results.

 How To Reduce Rhinoplasty Recovery Time